eziCode/mlb-kalshi-trader/hit_reversion_strategy/README.md

-# Hit-reaction reversion strategy
+# Event-reaction reversion strategy

-This strategy trades delayed Kalshi reactions after completed MLB hits.
-It estimates the state-adjusted market target immediately after the hit, enters when the exact trade tape remains sufficiently far from that target, and exits when the market reverts to the updated target.
+This strategy trades delayed Kalshi reactions after configured completed MLB events.
+It estimates a state-adjusted market target immediately after the event, enters when the exact trade tape remains sufficiently far from that target, and exits when the market reaches its configured target or hold limit.
 Positions still open at game end settle normally.

 The folder was formerly named `portable_trade_tape_strategy`.
 “Hit reversion” describes the economic thesis; the trade tape is the execution mechanism.

 ## Strategy thesis

-Hits can produce abrupt changes in base occupancy, outs, score, and home-team win probability.
+Completed events can produce abrupt changes in base occupancy, outs, score, and home-team win probability.
 Kalshi may react incompletely or with a short delay.
-The strategy compares the observed market against the change implied by a local win-expectancy model while retaining the pre-hit Kalshi price as its prior.
+The strategy compares the observed market against the change implied by a local win-expectancy model while retaining the pre-event Kalshi price as its prior.

 For pre-hit market probability `M0`, local fair probability before the hit `F0`, and fair probability after it `F1`: